CI-CMG/pyEcholab/examples/README.md

 Jupyter Notebooks is a free, open source web application that supports placing live code, descriptive text, and visualizations all in one document.
 These documents are interactive, meaning that the code can be modified and run in the browser to see the results.

 To view these files, you will need to download jupyter notebooks.
-If you have anaconda installed, as recommended for running pyEcholab2, then Jupyter Notebooks comes included.
+If you have anaconda installed, as recommended for running pyEcholab, then Jupyter Notebooks comes included.

 To run Jupyter Notebooks, type *jupyter notebook* in the terminal.
 A web browser will open, showing your home directory.
 Navigate to the